misoelegant/rpm/README.md

 # Katamari Damacy Reroll Speedrun Mods

+## Mod Updater

+- Automates the installation of the modded dlls found here.
+- Also automates downloading new versions.

 ## Reroll Practice Mod

 - Overhauls the entire game to be more speedrun friendly.